Corona Virus (COVID 19)

 Among the options on the table are an Australian-style approach which would give judges more flexibility when deciding what constitutes a will; a European-style system where testators could write wills by hand without witnesses; and a process where wills could be witnessed electronically.
 Current laws around the signing of wills have been in place since 1837, and it is unclear whether new legislation would be revoked once the coronavirus crisis is over.

 We have a legal obligation to check your ID when progressing most matters.
-Normally we would check two forms of photo ID but for now we will conduct a video call over Skype or Zoom meetings to verify your ID
+We now check ID using Biometric ID testing via your mobile phone or computer, alternatively we will conduct a video call over Skype or Zoom meetings to verify your ID.

 Before is a copy of our Covid 19 Risk Assessment